vapoursynth/vapoursynth/doc/pythonreference.rst

 The normal way of specifying the clip(s) to output is to call *clip.set_output()*.
-All standard VapourSynth components only use output index 0, except for vspipe where it's configurable but defaults to 0.
+All standard VapourSynth components only use output index 0, except for vspipe, where it's configurable and defaults to 0, and whose mkv output writes every output unless one is selected.
 There are also other variables that can be set to control how a format is output.
 For example, setting *alt_output=1* changes the packing of the YUV422P10 format to one that is common in professional software (like Adobe